nspcc-dev/neofs-node/cmd/neofs-adm/docs/subnetwork-usage.md

 Add admin request sent successfully.
 ```

-**NOTE:** you do not need to create group explicitly, it would be created
+**NOTE:** you do not need to create a group explicitly, it will be created
-right after the first client admin has been added.
-Group ID is 4-byte
+right after the first client admin is added.
+Group ID is a 4-byte
 positive integer number.

 ## Add client